QuantEcon/continuous_time_mcs/ctmc_lectures/markov_prop.md

     = 1
 $$

-Swapping the order of infinite sums is justified here by the fact that all elements are nonnegative (a version of Tonelli's theorem).
+(Swapping the order of infinite sums is justified here by the fact that all elements are nonnegative --- a version of Tonelli's theorem).

 If $P$ and $Q$ are Markov matrices on $S$, then, using the definition in {eq}`kernprod`,